 Emily Heglund was named the Executive Director in July 2016.
 Born in Palestine and raised in Athens, Emily attended college in Fort Worth.
 After graduation in 2005, she moved to coastal Georgia to take a job in newspapers.
 She spent nearly 10 years working as a journalist and in 2012 started volunteering with CASA as a board member.
 She later served as a CASA advocate and a foster parent.
 Emily became so passionate about CASA and the children it serves that she decided to make a career change, and she joined CASA of Trinity Valley in November 2015 as Resource Development Officer.
-She is thrilled and humbled at the opportunity to serve as Executive Director and thankful for the support of her husband, Scott, and daughter, Aubrey.
+She is thrilled and humbled at the opportunity to serve as Executive Director and thankful for the support of her husband and daughter.
 Emily can be contacted at firstname.lastname@example.org.

 Vickie Sussen has been with CASA since 1995, when she went through the first volunteer training class.
 She was then hired as a part-time Casework Supervisor in 1996.
 She was promoted to Program Director due to her skills in working with volunteers, helping them sharpen their skills in advocating for children, facilitating them through the foster care system.
 To contact Vickie, email her at email@example.com

 Keith Loper is a full-time Casework Supervisor in Henderson County.
 Keith has advocated for children throughout his career.
 He came to CASA in June 2012 and has since dedicated himself to serving the children of Henderson County and the volunteers that directly serve them.
 Keith can be contacted at firstname.lastname@example.org.